 - 1. Minimum lot size Twenty thousand (20,000) square feet. - 2.
 Minimum street frontage One hundred (100) feet. - 3.
 Minimum lot width One hundred (100) feet. - 4.
 Minimum lot depth Two hundred (200) feet. - 5.
 Minimum front yard Fifty (50) feet. - 6.
 Minimum side yard (each). - a.
 Adjacent to a non-residential use None required, but ten (10) feet when provided. - b.
-Adjacent to a residential use or district Twenty-five (25) feet. - 7.
-Minimum rear yard. - a.
+Adjacent to a residential use or district Twenty-five (25) feet.

+- 7. Minimum rear yard. - a.
 Adjacent to a non-residential use Twenty (20) feet. - b.
 Adjacent to a residential use or district Fifty (50) feet. - 8.
 Maximum building height Thirty-five (35) feet. - 9.
 Maximum building coverage (includes all principal and accessory buildings located on a site) Thirty percent (30%). - 10.
-Maximum impervious coverage Eighty percent (80%).

-- 11. Accessory structures shall be subject to all the same locational requirements as principal buildings and shall not have a ground floor area in excess of five percent (5%) of the area of the site. - D. Buffers and landscaping. - 1.
+Maximum impervious coverage Eighty percent (80%). - 11.
+Accessory structures shall be subject to all the same locational requirements as principal buildings and shall not have a ground floor area in excess of five percent (5%) of the area of the site. - D. Buffers and landscaping. - 1.
 Landscaped buffers shall be provided as follows: - a.
 Adjacent to any street line Ten (10) feet. - b.
 Adjacent to a residential district Twenty-five (25) feet. - c.
-Adjacent to a non-residential district, when a yard is provided Ten (10) feet. - E. General design requirements, as required in §37.

-§ 20.
-ROM - Research, Office and Manufacturing District.
+Adjacent to a non-residential district, when a yard is provided Ten (10) feet. - E. General design requirements, as required in §37. - § 20 ROM Research, Office and Manufacturing District.
 [Ord.
-0.5.08, 4/7/08]

-- A. Intent.
+O.5.08, 4/7/08] - A. Intent.
 The Research, Office and Manufacturing (ROM) district is intended for the research, development and manufacturing of products, delivery of professional services and administration of businesses serving primarily regional and/or national markets.
 By virtue of this type of activity, size, parking and loading requirements, land use and/or nuisance characteristics, these uses require a nearby entrance to a limited access highway. - B. Permitted Uses.
 In the ROM district, no lot shall be used and no structure shall be erected, altered or occupied for any purpose except the following: - 1.
 On lots less than 10 acres: - a.
 Professional, administrative and business offices. - b.
 Data processing center. - c.
-Call center. - d.
-Combined office and manufacturing or distribution uses in a single building. - e.
-Agriculture. - f.
-Public parks and recreation; conservation. - g.
-Municipal purpose. - C. Accessory Uses and Structures Permitted.
-Any of the following accessory uses and structures shall be permitted when used in conjunction with a principal or conditional permitted use: - 1.
-Security office.
+Call center.